 First wave coffee is usually artificially flavored and provides no information about the actual processes involved in growing, harvesting, and roasting.
 You may also see vague labels like “premium” or “gourmet” on the packaging.

-Today, people expect their coffee to have nuance, texture, varying flavor notes—we can go on and on.
+Today, people expect their coffee to have nuance, texture, and varying flavor notes—we can go on and on.

 But to be forgiving towards first wave coffee, it’s important to understand how it started, what culture it catered to, and what motivation pushed it forward.